knes1/kotao/README.md

 We insturct `kotao` to create a single _simple page_ called `index.html`.
 By convention `kotao` will use the template with the same name as the _simple page_ - `index.ftlh`.
 The configuration has a single section - `pages`. `pages` section contains configuration for so called _simple pages_, one-off pages that are rendered using a given data.
 After running `kotao`, `output` directory will be created containing a sigle page from a rendered template - `index.html`.

-This minimal hello world setup is not particulary useful as it renders only a single page.
-Usualy, starter project will at least contain `assets` folder (to hold static assets such as images, css and js files) and `content` folder to hold markdown content for pages.
+This minimal hello world setup is not particularly useful as it renders only a single page.
+Usually, starter project will at least contain `assets` folder (to hold static assets such as images, css and js files) and `content` folder to hold markdown content for pages.
 It could look like this:

     project_dir
-     +-- config.yml
+     +-- config.yaml
      +-- templates/
           +-- _root.ftlh
      +--assets/
           +-- main.css
           +-- main.js
      +--content/
-          +-- 2016-01-01-Hello_World.md
+          +-- 2017-01-01-Hello_World.md
-          +-- 2016-02-03-My_Second_Post.md
+          +-- 2017-05-05-My_Second_Post.md

 In this configuration `kotao` will read markdown files in `content` directory, use them as content available in default template for so called _file_repository_ - `_root.ftlh` and render results to output folder.

+## Building the Site

+To build the site just run `kotao` in the root project directory.

+### Dev Server

+Kotao also comes with an embedded web server that can be used while developing the site.
+To start kotao together with development server run:

+`kotao -s`

+You can then access the site on http://localhost:8080

+When development server is running, it will watch for changes in the file system and will re-build the site if the underlying files changes.
+Web page will be automatically reloaded in the browser once the build completes.

+### Starting Dev Server

 ## Configuration